renatoathaydes/osgi-run/README.md

 }
 ```

-You might notice that Commongs Logging is NOT an OSGi bundle.
+You might notice that Commons Logging is NOT an OSGi bundle.

 Still, this works just fine (and you can actually try yourself in the [Installing non-bundles demo](osgi-run-test/installing-non-bundles))
 because non-bundle jars will be wrapped into OSGi bundles automatically.